 His skill as a warrior and tactician were known throughout the githyanki fleet.
 He commanded at least a dozen githyanki warships with hundreds of githyanki sailors.

-The first githyanki the party met was very tall.
+The first of this race the party met was very tall.
 She weighed 45 kg and had black hair pulled back.
 She had several spots on her face and wore heavy mail.

 Her underline was thick and black.
-The githyanki had a number of tattoos across her shoulders, chest and back.
+They had a number of tattoos across her shoulders, chest and back.

 She also had a ring in one ear, a comb in the other, rings on each finger of one hand and one ring on every finger of the other hand.